wangpichao/wangpichao.github.io/index.md

 ## Recent News

+1. 2022-09: One paper about skeleton action recognition was accepted by **ACCV 2022**
-1. 2022-09: One paper about vision transformer compression was accepted by **NeurIPS 2022**
+2. 2022-09: One paper about vision transformer compression was accepted by **NeurIPS 2022**
-2. 2022-07: One paper about vision transformer was accepted by **ECCV 2022**
+3. 2022-07: One paper about vision transformer was accepted by **ECCV 2022**
-3. 2022-07: One paper about unsupervised semantic segmentation was accepted by **ECCV 2022**
+4. 2022-07: One paper about unsupervised semantic segmentation was accepted by **ECCV 2022**
-4. 2022-06: **Best Student Paper Award** in **CVPR 2022**.
+5. 2022-06: **Best Student Paper Award** in **CVPR 2022**.
-5. 2022-03: One paper about 3D human pose estimation was accepted by **CVPR 2022**.
+6. 2022-03: One paper about 3D human pose estimation was accepted by **CVPR 2022**.
-6. 2022-03: One paper about 3D object detection was accepted by **CVPR 2022**.
+7. 2022-03: One paper about 3D object detection was accepted by **CVPR 2022**.
-7. 2022-03: One paper about RGB+D motion recognition was accepted by **CVPR 2022**.
+8. 2022-03: One paper about RGB+D motion recognition was accepted by **CVPR 2022**.
-8. 2022-01: One paper about knowledge distillation was accepted by **ICASSP 2022**.
+9. 2022-01: One paper about knowledge distillation was accepted by **ICASSP 2022**.
-9. 2022-01: One paper about unsupervised domain adaption was accepted by **ICLR 2022**.
+10. 2022-01: One paper about unsupervised domain adaption was accepted by **ICLR 2022**.
-10. 2021-12: One paper about pose estimation was accepted by **IEEE TMM**.
+11. 2021-12: One paper about pose estimation was accepted by **IEEE TMM**.
-11. 2021-12: One paper about vision transformer training was accepted by **AAAI 2022**.
+12. 2021-12: One paper about vision transformer training was accepted by **AAAI 2022**.
-12. 2021-07: One paper about Object ReID was accepted by **ICCV 2021**.
+13. 2021-07: One paper about Object ReID was accepted by **ICCV 2021**.
-13. 2021-07: One paper about Zero-Shot NAS was accepted by **ICCV 2021**.
+14. 2021-07: One paper about Zero-Shot NAS was accepted by **ICCV 2021**.
-14. 2021-06: One paper about video object detection was accepted by **IJCV**.
+15. 2021-06: One paper about video object detection was accepted by **IJCV**.
-15. 2021-06: One paper about video object detection was accepted by **IEEE TCSVT**.
+16. 2021-06: One paper about video object detection was accepted by **IEEE TCSVT**.

 ## Biography